Has ‘High-Functioning Anxiety’ been blown out of proportion?

 Quick Read

-High-Functioning Anxiety is not a recognized medical term but is increasingly discussed in mental health conversations.
+High-Functioning Anxiety is not a recognized medical term but is increasingly used in discussions about mental health.

 The rise of mental health content online, particularly on platforms like TikTok, may lead to oversimplification and misinterpretation of normal struggles as mental illnesses.

-Despite the lack of formal recognition, the concept of experiencing anxiety while maintaining daily responsibilities is a real issue for many.
+Despite not being formally recognized, the concept of experiencing anxiety while maintaining daily responsibilities is a real issue for many individuals.

 Contents